 4 Tips To Help You When Laying Your Edges (Baby Hairs)

-Use water on your baby hair before anything.
+Use water on your baby’s hair before anything.
 Of course, you have to make sure your hair is clean first.
-Dirt can be one of the reasons your edges are not staying like they should.
-So once you’ve ensured your hair is clean, dip your hand into the water and just rub on your baby hair to get them wet.
+Dirt can be one of the reasons your edges are not staying as they should.
+So once you’ve ensured your hair is clean, dip your hand into the water and just rub it on your baby’s hair to get it wet.
 If you have a spray bottle, you can use that too.

 2. Use an edge control that works

-You have to make sure your edge control actually controls edges.
+You must ensure that your edge control effectively manages edges.
 Some edge controls that influencers hype do not work for all types of hair.
 So find one that works for you.
 One great product many naturalistas swear by is the Eco-Styler Gel.
-There are other great options in the market you just need to find what works for your hair type.
+There are other great options in the market; you just need to find what works for your hair type.

 Many people believe that the only way to get sleek edges is to use gel.
 Although gel will provide the most hold, you can also try other products as well.
 Avoid drying alcohols like ethanol, propanol, propyl, isopropyl, and isobutane.